edificeio/infra-front/README.md

 ## Install

-Install and configure the following projects in the same root direectory.
+Install and configure the following projects in the same root directory.

 ### 1. ENT Core